garrandall/popular-music-data/tracks/none-of-ur-friends-business-ginuwine.md

 Put your trust in me girl, leave your friends alone (they make it hard for us and shit)
-And I dont know how many guys, have done you wrong (but I dont get down with that shit)
+And I don't know how many guys, have done you wrong (but I don't get down with that shit)
-And I dont know how many guys, who would sing a song (to show you they love you thats it)
+And I don't know how many guys, who would sing a song (to show you they love you thats it)
-But lets look to the future girl, cause babe its on (cause i cant get down with your clique)
+But lets look to the future girl, cause babe its on (cause I can't get down with your clique)

-When I see you with your friends, under my breath, all i can say is Mmmm Mmmm Damn Mmmm
+When I see you with your friends, under my breath, all I can say is Mmm Mmm Damn Mmm
-When i see you with your friends, under my breath, all i can say is Mmmm Mmmm Damn Mmmm
+When I see you with your friends, under my breath, all I can say is Mmm Mmm Damn Mmm
-When i see you with your friends, under my breath, all i can say is Mmmm Mmmm Damn Mmmm
+When I see you with your friends, under my breath, all I can say is Mmm Mmm Damn Mmm
-When i see you with your friends, under my breath, all i can say is Mmmm Mmmm Damn Mmmm
+When I see you with your friends, under my breath, all I can say is Mmm Mmm Damn Mmm